Searches for stochastic gravitational-wave backgrounds: Statistical inference

 \subsubsection{Bayesian signal priors}

 The final piece of information that we will need for discussing the Bayesian search in Section~\ref{s:nonstationary} is the choice of signal prior.
-We shall see in that section that by choosing the signal prior appropriately, we can properly model the popcorn-like nature of GW background produced by stellar-mass BBH mergers throughout the universe.
+We shall see in that section that by choosing the signal prior appropriately, we can properly model the popcorn-like nature of a GWB produced by stellar-mass BBH mergers throughout the universe.

 Here we illustrate the effect of chosing different priors for two simple cases: (i) a deterministic GW signal (a sinusoid), and (ii) a Gaussian-stationary stochastic background in Gaussian-distributed noise.
 For both of these cases, the difference between the observed data $d$ and signal model $h$ is the noise $n$.
 So we can write down a generic likelihood function for the data $d$ by equating it to the Gaussian-distributed noise likelihood for the residuals $d-h$: \begin{equation} p(d|C_n,h) \equiv p_n(d-h|C_n) = \frac{1}{\sqrt{{\rm det}(2\pi C_n)}}\, \exp\left[-\frac{1}{2}(d-h)^T C_n^{-1}(d-h)\right]\,, \ee where $C_n$ is the noise covariance matrix.
 To proceed further we need to specify the form of the signal $h$.